tushar9198/InstagramClone/README.md

-# The project on the way
+# Version 2 of our project
-# Instagram clone only for educational purpose!